windhaunting/Algorithm_Coding_Summary/linked_list.md

 ## LRU cache

 ```
-# Design a data structure that follows the constraints of a Least Recently Used (LRU) cache.
+# Design a data structure that follows the constraints of a Least Recently Used (LRU) cache (Leetcode 146).

+from collections import defaultdict

 class Node:
     def __init__(self, key, val):